Digital Combat Simulator: Development

 DCS World 2.7 was released as an open beta in April 2021, with new weather and clouds as well as improved piston engine simulation.
 2.7 became the stable release in June of that year.
 DCS World 2.8 was released as an open beta in October 2022, improving atmospheric effects and AI basic fighter maneuvers.
+DCS World 2.9 was released as an open beta in October 2023, featuring support for Nvidia DLSS and AMD FSR, improvements to multiplayer voice chat, higher fidelity data link and radar simulation, and new graphics and camera effects.
+The open beta version of DCS World was discontinued at the end of 2023, and all subsequent updates have been released directly to the stable release version.